Michael137/michael137.github.io/_posts/2020-04-16-android-kernel.md

 3. Compile
 - Run:
 	make -j14
-- **Troubleshooting** -- Inevitably you will run into compilation errors.
+- **(Troubleshooting)** Inevitably you will run into compilation errors.
 Check the following steps to see if one of my fixes applies:
   - **sepolicy_tests** failure:
     - Quick fix which worked for my needs: **make SELINUX_IGNORE_NEVERALLOWS=true -j14**
     - You can also apply the patch from [this promising Google Groups thread](https://groups.google.com/forum/?fromgroups#!topic/android-building/_VyLXSosgoo)